Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

-Our ``Ground Truth'' (GT) Lagrangian data are generated from the Eulerian Navier-Stokes (NS) Direct Numerical Simulation (DNS) of weakly compressible, thus low Mach number, stationary Homogeneous Isotropic Turbulence (HIT).
+Our ``ground truth'' Lagrangian data are generated by tracking simultaneously multiple particles advected by velocity which we extract from the Eulerian DNS (solving the Navier-Stokes equations) of weakly compressible, thus low Mach number, stationary Homogeneous Isotropic Turbulence.
 Our numerical implementation of the Eulerian DNS is on a $256^3$ mesh over the three dimensional box, $\Omega=[0,2\pi]^3$.
 We use sixth-order compact finite differences for spatial discretization and the 4th-order Runge-Kutta scheme for time advancement, also imposing triply-periodic boundary conditions over the box.
 The velocity field is initialized with 3D Gaussian spectral density enforcing zero mean condition for all components.

 A large-scale linear quasi-solenoidal forcing term is applied to the simulation at wavenumber $\vert k\vert<2$ to prevent turbulence from decaying \cite{dlivescu_fext}.
 The forcing method allows the specification of the Kolmogorov scale at the onset and ensures that it remains close to the specified value.
 The simulations presented here have $\eta /\Delta x =0.8$, where $\Delta x$ is the grid spacing.
 Compared to a standard (well-resolved) spectral simulation with $\eta k_{max}=1.5$, where $k_{max}$ is the maximum resolved wavenumber, which has $\eta/\Delta x=1.5/\pi$, the contraction factor is $\approx 0.6$ \cite{dlivescu_fext,baltzer2020} and the maximum differentiation error at the grid (Nyquist) scale is less than $3.5\%$.
 Compared to a spectral method with $\eta k_{max}=1$, which has $\eta/\Delta x=1/\pi$, the contraction factor is $\approx 0.4$ \cite{dlivescu_fext,baltzer2020} and the maximum differentiation error at the Nyquist scale is less than $0.2\%$.
 The initial temperature field is set to be uniform and the initial pressure field is calculated by solving the Poisson equation.
 More details about the numerical method and setup can be found in Refs. \cite{dlivescu_fext,ryu2014}.
 The simulation is conducted until the turbulence becomes statistically stationary, which is verified based on the evolution of the kinetic energy and dissipation \cite{dlivescu_fext,ryu2014}.

 Once a statistically-steady state of HIT is achieved, we apply a Gaussian filter to smooth the spatio-temporal Eulerian data for velocity at the resolved scale, $d$, and then inject the filtered flow with $16^3$ non-inertial Lagrangian fluid particles.
 We use a Gaussian filter, which is commonly used in LES, with a filtering length scale of the order or larger than the scale $d$ that can be resolved for the particles.
 In dimensionless units, where the energy containing scale, $L$, which is also the size of the box, is $L=2\pi$, the smallest scale $d$ we can resolve with this number of particles is $\pi/8$, i.e. $16$ times smaller than the size of the domain.